frankc60/jStrip/README.md

 jStrip let's you easily grab data from the web or text and apply multiple methods to change the data to your liking. jStrip returns the data Async, allowing for smooth operations.

 **New** `v 2.0` now has chainable methods.
 With an **on()** method to capture async operations.
 Grab data from the web or use your own text.
 Easy to Use.
-Please read back as I'll be updating this readme file over the next week or so.
-To keep your `v 1.0` code working please read the Migration section below.
+I will updating this readme file over the next week or so with new *features*.
+To keep your `v 1.0` code working as before, please read the Migration section below.

 ## Installing